Hannes Ocik: Representative rowing career

 In 2017 Ocik, Malte Jakschik, Richard Schmidt, and coxswain Martin Sauer were the only members of the German Olympic eight who rowed on.
 The eight was rebuilt around these senior men in the stern end.
 Five new oarsmen were added and they dominated the 2017 season, winning gold at the European Championships, two World Rowing Cups and ultimately at the 2017 World Rowing Championships in Sarasota, Florida where the German eight were crowned as world champions.
 In June 2017 at the World Rowing Cup II in Poznan they set a new world's best time for the eight, taking 0.67 seconds off a 2012 mark that had been set by Canada.
 The German crew with every man holding the same seat, continued their European and world dominance throughout 2018 winning at three World Rowing Cups, the 2018 European Championships and then defending their world title at the 2018 World Rowing Championships in Plovdiv.
 There were a handful of changes to the German eight in 2019 but Ocik remained as the paceman for another successful international season culminating in his third successive world championship title at the 2019 World Rowing Championships in Ottensheim.

-Their 2019 performances qualified that boat for Tokyo 2020.
-By the time of the 2021 selections for those delayed Olympics, Ocik was still leading the crew and set to make his second Olympic rowing appearance.
+Their 2019 performances qualified that boat for Tokyo 2020 where they rowed to a silver medal.

-Personal
+Personal life

 Ocik is a policeman employed by the Mecklenburg-Western Pomerania State Police.
 For his 2016 Olympic silver medal achievement he was awarded the Silver Laurel Leaf by German Federal President Joachim Gauck in November 2016.